cmateu/intro_to_bayes_UB/README.rst

 **COLABORATORY NOTEBOOKS**

-- L1 notebook available at [this link](https://drive.google.com/file/d/0BwJvfhI6VHVgRUhMSTBvZUhSZDA/view?usp=sharing).
+- L1 notebook available at `this link <https://drive.google.com/file/d/0BwJvfhI6VHVgRUhMSTBvZUhSZDA/view?usp=sharing>`__.
 Remember to copy it to your own Google Drive so you can edit and execute it.

 **OFF-LINE FILES PROVIDED**